- David O. Sacks is a businessman and venture capitalist who has been involved in some of the more successful American businesses in the past decade.

 Sacks would leave the company after it was purchased by eBay in 2002 and go on to a very successful business career on his own.
 He would form multiple companies, including Geni.com and Yammer, both of which were purchased by larger organizations.

 Sacks is also a successful author, having written about education and politics with Peter Thiel.

-Sacks would receive a world-class education.
+Sacks received a world-class education.
 He stayed local at the start of his education, attending the Memphis University School.
-However, he transferred to Stanford and earned a B.S. in economics from the college during the 1990s.
+He attended Stanford, where he earned a B.S. in economics from the college during the 1990s.
 He would then get a law degree from the University of Chicago in 1998.
 However, Sacks never practiced law.

 Room 9 Entertainment